25 Facts You Learned in School That Are No Longer True

 We either have eight or 13 planets in our solar system

 My sixth grade science teacher taught us “Mary’s violet eyes make John stay up nights plenty” (Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto)—but then, in the 1990s, scientists found a doughnut-shaped region of the solar system out beyond Neptune that’s filled with asteroids, comets, and icy objects.
 They called it the Kuiper Belt and redefined poor little Pluto as a Kuiper Belt Object instead of a planet.
 While many ex-schoolchildren felt betrayed at the time, Pluto wasn’t the first planet to get demoted—it had already happened to a body called Ceres that orbits between Mars and Jupiter.
 Ceres was called a planet too when it was first identified in 1801, but over time astronomers realized it was part of an asteroid belt and revoked its planethood.
 But the story doesn’t end there—both Ceres and Pluto got bumped back up into a new category in 2006 when the International Astronomical Union declared them dwarf planets.
+Here are 24 more astronomy facts you never learned in school.

 We don’t really know all the planets in our solar system

 According to NASA, there are three other officially recognized dwarf planets circling our sun (all in the Kuiper Belt, with Pluto) and possibly hundreds more that haven’t been identified yet.
 And then there’s the mystery of Planet X—so far, it’s only hypothetical, but researchers at Caltech think it could be the size of Neptune and follow an orbit that’s circling the sun way out beyond Pluto.
-The final tally as of now, according to phys.org, is eight planets and five dwarf planets.
+The final tally as of now, according to NASA, is eight planets and five dwarf planets.
 Don’t miss these 18 science facts you never learned in school.

 A toilet doesn’t flush the opposite way in the Southern hemisphere